bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 {% include collapse.html title="$CI" content="`$CI`: Indicates whether the Bitrise CLI is running in CI (Continuous Integration) mode.
 Value can be `true` or `false`.
 It is false if, for example, your run Bitrise on your own computer." %}

-{% include collapse.html title="$PR" content="`$CI`: Indicates whether the Bitrise CLI is running in PR (Pull Request) mode.
+{% include collapse.html title="$PR" content="`$PR`: Indicates whether the Bitrise CLI is running in PR (Pull Request) mode.
 Value can be `true` or `false`.
 Running in Pull Request mode means that Bitrise builds your code in the state as if the Pull Request was already merged. " %}

 ## Exposed by Bitrise.io